Mike Ehrmantraut: Season 5

 Lalo has Jimmy pick up the $7 million in bail money from a remote site in the desert.
 Several gunmen stop Jimmy, take the cash and prepare to kill him.
 Mike was tracking Jimmy for Gus and kills all but one of the attackers, who escapes.
 When Jimmy's car breaks down, Mike and Jimmy take the money and walk cross-country, camp overnight, and then resume their trek the next morning.
 When they see the surviving gunman is still searching, they work together to kill him.
 Jimmy and Mike make their way to a truck stop, where Tyrus and Victor pick them up.
 Jimmy posts Lalo's bail and, following Mike's orders, says he was alone and his car broke down, so he walked in order to avoid risking the money.
-Mike updates Gus, who realizes Juan Bolsa hired the gunmen in the belief that he was protecting Gus' business by keeping Lalo in jail.
+Mike updates Gus, who realizes Juan Bolsa hired the gunmen in the belief that he was protecting Gus's business by keeping Lalo in jail.

 Lalo intends to skip bail and return to Mexico.
 Nacho brings him to the same place where Jimmy received Lalo's bail money so that Leonel and Marco can pick him up.
 Instead, Lalo searches for Jimmy's car.
 After finding it, he returns to Albuquerque with Nacho and goes to Kim and Jimmy's apartment.
 Mike calls Jimmy to alert him to Lalo's imminent arrival and directs Jimmy to leave his phone on and hidden so Mike can listen in.
 As Mike trains a sniper rifle on Lalo from a nearby roof, Lalo reveals he found bullet holes in Jimmy's car.
 Kim tells Lalo that passers-by probably shot at the car for fun and berates him for not trusting Jimmy.
 Lalo appears satisfied and departs.

 Jimmy asks Mike why he is protecting him, but Mike hangs up.
 Mike informs Gus that Lalo is en route to his home in Chihuahua and Nacho is with him.
 Gus tells Mike he sent gunmen to kill Lalo and says Nacho might be able to help.
 Jimmy goes to Mike's house and demands to know why Mike has been aiding him.
 Mike tells Jimmy that Lalo will be killed that night.
-Lalo kills all but one of Gus' hitmen, forces the survivor to call his contact and report Lalo's death, then walks away from his home.
+Lalo kills all but one of Gus's hitmen, forces the survivor to call his contact and report Lalo's death, then walks away from his home.